Views

 You'll still be able to track student progress and results from your teacher account.

 This Grade 12 informational text worksheet challenges students to analyze modern travel phenomena through rigorous reading comprehension.
-By evaluating specific details about emerging tourism sectors, learners strengthen their ability to cite evidence and interpret complex vocabulary in context.
-It provides a structured way to assess student understanding of contemporary social and economic trends.
+By evaluating details about emerging tourism sectors, learners strengthen their ability to cite evidence and interpret complex vocabulary.
+It provides a structured way to assess understanding of contemporary trends.

 At a Glance

-This single-page PDF features 7 multiple-choice questions designed to test literal and inferential comprehension.
-The content focuses on modern travel concepts such as Astrotourism, MaaS (Mobility as a Service), and Gamma destinations.
-Each question includes four distinct options to discourage guessing and require careful reading of the source material.
-A full answer key is provided for rapid grading and feedback.
+This single-page PDF features seven multiple-choice questions testing literal and inferential comprehension.
+Content focuses on modern travel concepts like Astrotourism and Gamma destinations.
+Each question includes four options to require careful reading.
+A full answer key is provided for rapid grading.

 Zero-Prep Workflow

-This resource is an ideal solution for unexpected absences or transition periods in a high school setting.
+This resource requires under two minutes of total teacher prep time, making it an ideal solution for unexpected absences or transition periods in a high school setting.

 Standards Alignment